Here's what you should pack for beach trips to treat a jellyfish sting.

 The next best choice is sea water.
 This appears to halt the stinging cells better than fresh water can.
 Either way, do not rub sand on the sting, scrape or pick at the site, or apply any pressure to the area.
 Simply rinse with vinegar or sea water.

-Then, soak the site of the jellyfish sting in hot tap water for 20 to 40 minutes, and then apply an antihistamine or cortisone cream, which can soothe the itching.
+After you rinse the sting with vinegar or sea water, remove any visible tentacles.
+Then, soak the site of the jellyfish sting in hot (not scalding) tap water for 20 to 40 minutes.
+The water should be between 104 and 113 degrees Fahrenheit.
+Next, apply an antihistamine or cortisone cream.
+This can help soothe the itching.

 But let’s get one thing straight: You do not have to (and shouldn’t) pee on a jellyfish sting.

 How to treat jellyfish stings.
 West J Med.
 2001 Mar;174(3):213.

 Jellyfish stings.
 Jacksonville, FL: Nemours Foundation.
 (Accessed on December 20, 2021 at https://kidshealth.org/en/parents/jellyfish.html.)

 Jellyfish stings.
 Washington, DC: U.S. National Library of Medicine.
 (Accessed on December 20, 2021 at https://medlineplus.gov/ency/article/002845.htm.)